The Global Form of Flavor Symmetries and 2-Group Symmetries in 5d SCFTs: 2-Groups and Global Form of Flavor in Gauge Theories

 We can now apply the analysis of section \ref{T} to the above gauge theory with gauge group $G=\prod_i U(1)^{(g)}_i\simeq U(1)^{r}$ and matter content provided by all compact curves $C_i$ of $X_\fT$.
 This method was used by \cite{Morrison:2020ool} to determine the 1-form symmetry group $\cO_\fT$ of the 5d SCFT $\fT$ by proposing that \be \cO_\fT\simeq\cO \,, \ee where $\cO$ is the group appearing in the analysis of section \ref{T}.
 In a similar vein, we propose that the 0-form symmetry group $\cF_\fT$ of the 5d SCFT $\fT$ is\footnote{It should be noted that this is only the ``non-abelian part'' of the full 0-form flavor symmetry group of $\fT$.
 Say the full flavor algebra is $\ff\oplus\u(1)^k$ where $\ff$ is non-abelian.
 The full flavor group can then be expressed as $\frac{\cF_\fT\times U(1)^k}{\Gamma}$ where $\Gamma$ is some subgroup of the center of $\cF_\fT\times U(1)^k$ such that the kernel of the projection map from $\Gamma$ to the center of $U(1)^k$ is trivial.
 If $k=0$, then the full flavor group is $\cF_\fT$.} \be \cF_\fT\simeq\cF \,, \ee where $\cF$ is obtained by applying the analysis of section \ref{T} to the abelian gauge theory arising on the CB of $\fT$.
 Moreover, we propose that the 0-form symmetry $\cF_\fT$ and 1-form symmetry $\cO_\fT$ of the 5d SCFT form a 2-group structure with Postnikov class (\ref{PC2}).
 The 2-group structure is non-trivial if the Postnikov class is non-trivial.

 Our proposals for $\cF_\fT$ and 2-group structures are justified by the fact that we have included the contributions from all the curves in the geometry to compute these.
-This means that we have included the contributions of arbitrarily massive states in the theory (e.g. massive BPS particles and their non-bound combinations).
+This means that we have included the contributions of arbitrarily massive states\footnote{We emphasize that it is not important for these states to be supersymmetric.
+Our argument only requires us to identify the lattice spanned by flavor and gauge charges of arbitrary states in the theory which is known if the intersections of all the curves and surfaces in the threefold are known.} in the theory (e.g. massive BPS particles and their non-bound combinations).
 Thus, $\cF_\fT$ and 2-group structure continue to hold at arbitrarily high energies leading us to conclude that $\cF_\fT$ and 2-group structure should be regarded as properties of the UV 5d SCFT \footnote{To mitigate potential confusions, let us emphasize again that we have not turned on any mass parameters, so we have \emph{not} deformed the 5d SCFT.
 We have simply chosen a non-conformal CB vacuum for the conformal theory (to perform the computation for $\cF_\fT$ and 2-group), so the UV microscopic defining theory is the SCFT itself (albeit placed in a non-conformal vacuum).}.